Off-Roading in Mexico: Mexico’s Top 6 Tried-and-True Off-Roading Trail Areas & Towns

 - Off-road vehicles, street legal, can be covered as long as they are registered legally, while they are on roads intended to be driven by passenger vehicles and are considered vehicle type “motorcycle”.

 - Be aware that not all roads that are driven by passenger vehicles are paved; the general rule is that if the road is on a generic, road map, it is NOT off-road.

 - Insurance for motorcycle-type vehicles does not include Medical Payments.

 - Get insurance BEFORE you go.
 It’s fast, easy, and cheaper than stopping at the border.
 Get a quick quote by clicking here.

 - Print your Mexican motorcycle insurance before you leave.

 See the race schedule here

 No mention of off-roading in Mexico would be complete without mentioning SCORE’s (Southern California Off-road Enthusiasts) famous race series that includes the Baja 500 and Baja 1000.
 Many travelers make a point to visit one of Baja California’s tourist towns during one of these races to catch a glimpse of the pros and to enjoy the non-stop parties and celebrations.

 The Baja 500

 A 500-mile loop that starts and ends in Ensenada and loops around San Felipe.
 This Baja 500 is typically the second of four annual off-road races in Baja that SCORE organizes.
-It usually schedules in late Spring (the first week of June).
-More information on Baja 500 is here.
+It is usually scheduled in late Spring (the first week of June).

 The Baja 1000